VinceG3/photo_assignment/README.md

 `app/assets/javascripts/components`, they're full-fledged views and they deserve to be in `app/views/components` at least if not just `app/components`

+Going forward, I guess the next step would be to paginate the Album view, for that I would first abstract the Pagination component so it can handle more than 4 results to a page, then try to reuse it to display maybe 8-12 thumbnails at a time.
+I'd make `elementsPerPage` a prop and modify the indexes in the render function to use them.

-That said, thanks for giving me the opportunity to dig into a new framework.
+All that said, thanks for giving me the opportunity to dig into a new framework.
 Might start using it on my personal projects.